openstack/diskimage-builder/README.md

 * first-boot.d: Runs inside the image before rc.local.
 Scripts from here are good for doing per-instance configuration based on cloud metadata.

-Ramdisk flavours support the following files in their flavour directories:
+Ramdisk elements support the following files in their element directories:

 * binary-deps : executables required to be fed into the ramdisk.
 These need to be present in your $PATH.